skylineCodes/kettl-commerce/README.md

 3.  **Set up environment variables**:

-    -   Create `.env` files for each service based on the above configuration.
+    -   Create `.env` files for each service based on the provided `.env.example` in each service root folder.

 Running the Project
 -------------------